 Lady spends her time co-teaching Mutt-i-grees lessons with second grade teacher Delois Byrd.
 Ms. Boyd teaches Mutt-i-grees once a week and she says her students love it.
 Learning about and helping animals has had a tremendous impact on her students, she says.
 “I think it has helped them see compassion in action…I like that [the - Read more

 Meet Simba and Turtle, two puppy mill rescues who love making a difference in the lives of students and educators at Mutt-i-grees schools in New York.
 As part of the Mutt-i-grees outreach team, they co-present at assemblies and school visits with their best human friend, Jayne Vitale, Mutt-i-grees Outreach & Youth Development Program Manager. - Read more

-Home/Blog/ May 2017 A Harvard University research study, Navigating SEL from the Inside Out: Looking Inside & Across 25 Leading SEL Programs, found The Mutt-i-grees Curriculum to be one of the most impactful programs teaching social and emotional skills.
-The report is designed to help schools and out-of-school-time programs better - Read more
+Home/Blog/ A Harvard University research study, Navigating SEL from the Inside Out: Looking Inside & Across 25 Leading SEL Programs, found The Mutt-i-grees Curriculum to be one of the most impactful programs teaching social and emotional skills.
+The report is designed to help schools and out-of-school-time programs better understand - Read more